Help, I have no Power….

 When I am called to a house where an RCD keeps tripping, this is the first question I ask:

-What happened just before the RCD tripped?
+What happened just before the RCD Tripped?

-It probably seems obvious, but when you’re dealing with what seems like an emergency, we often miss the obvious.
 Let’s face it.
-RCDs don’t trip when you have time to deal with them, they choose the most inopportune moments, such as when you’e about to put the turkey in the oven on Christmas Day, or when the kids are filthy dirty from some sporting activity, and need to get into the bath.
+RCDs don’t trip when you have time to deal with them, they choose the most inopportune moments, such as when you’re about to put the turkey in the oven on Christmas Day, or when the kids are filthy dirty from some sporting activity, and need to get into the bath.
 The pressure is on, and you don’t have time to think.

 If you were in the house when the RCD tripped, ask yourself what happened just before the RCD tripped.
 If you had just turned the Kettle on, or switched on the Iron or (common culprit) Hair-straighteners, there’s a possibility that this may be the cause of the problem.
-Do the obvious thing, and fully unplug the Kettle/Iron/Hair-straighteners and reset the RCD. (i.e switch off and remove the plug from the socket).

 If the RCD resets and stays reset, then you have probably found your culprit.